mpv-player/mpv/DOCS/man/input.rst

     The ``window-scale`` value calculated from the current window size.
 This has the same value as ``window-scale`` if the window size was not changed since setting the option, and the window size was not restricted in other ways.
+If the window is fullscreened, this will return the scale value calculated from the last non-fullscreen size of the window.
 The property is unavailable if no video is active.

-    Setting the value of this property will always resize the window accordingly if possible, without affecting the value of ``window-scale``.
+    When setting this property in the fullscreen or maximized state, the behavior is the same as window-scale.
+In all ther cases, setting the value of this property will always resize the window.
+This does not affect the value of ``window-scale``.

 ``focused``
     Whether the window has focus.
 Might not be supported by all VOs.